lisandro-git/esms/README.md

 > Server
 >> - The server send the message to all but not for the original sended

+# 🧪 Miscellaneous
+- Server's password : 12345678901234567890123556789011
+    - Can be changed in "chat/server/main.rs" variable : PASS
+    - Has to be 32 bit long to work

 # 📃 Upcoming
+- Code improvement and enhancement of memory management
 - UI

 # 📍 Features